 If the other driver was acting within the course and scope of their employment at the time of the crash, the company would likely be responsible for the driver’s actions.
 Company vehicles typically have commercial insurance policies with higher limits than a personal auto insurance policy.
 That could be important if you sustained severe injuries.
 However, if the driver was on personal time, their personal insurance policy might be responsible for your damages.

-Speak with Our Lawyer at the Beliz Law Firm
+In an Accident with a Company Car?
+Speak with a Trusted Lawyer at Beliz Law Firm